How to Learn Jazz Guitar – The Definitive Guide

 But, at some point you need to find your own voice.

 And the best way to do that is move on from studying the language and really digging into your own musical ideas on the guitar.

-Having a strong understanding of the Jazz vocabulary will allow you to establish a solid foundation to build upon when you’re ready to move on.
+Having a strong understanding of the jazz vocabulary allows you to establish a solid foundation to build upon when you’re ready to move on.